 Osteopath for Sciatic Nerve Pain

 An Osteopath will provide non-surgical hands-on treatment.
 Then they will address the whole posture to get other areas moving more freely (typically the upper back and hips).
-Also, to reduce pressure on the lower back and intervertebral discs, to optimise the body’s natural healing response.
+Also, to reduce pressure on the lower back and intervertebral discs, and to optimise the body’s natural healing response.
 Improve blood flow and circulation to the affected area, which helps optimise the inflammatory processes.
 If the patient is experiencing a lot of pain, then using a more gentle approach like Cranial Osteopathy is an option we use at Wellthy Clinic.

 Osteopath for Sciatica